Brady Sallee: Ball State (2012–present)

 On May 11, 2012, Sallee was named the eleventh women's basketball head coach at Ball State University in Muncie, Indiana.
 On December 4, 2017, Sallee led Ball State to its first win over state rival Purdue since 1979, snapping a 16-game losing streak to the Boilermakers.

 In 2018, Sallee became the winningest coach in program history.

 In the 2019–20 season, Sallee orchestrated a 13-game turnaround from the 2018–19 season which is the 30th largest single-season turnaround in NCAA Division I Women's Basketball.

-In the 2023–24 season, Sallee lead the Cardinals to a school record 28 wins.
+In the 2023–24 season, Sallee led the Cardinals to a school record 28 wins.
 The Cardinals were also selected to play in the inaugural Women's Basketball Invitation Tournament.
 The Cardinals lost to Belmont in the first round.

-In the 2024-25 season, not only did he lead them to another successful season, Sallee won MAC coach of the year.
+In the 2024–25 season, not only did he lead them to another successful season, Sallee won MAC coach of the year.
 He also led them to the #1 seed in the conference tournament, and won the conference tournament.
 This gave Ball State their second title in program history and the second time Ball State would be in the NCAA women's basketball tournament.
+The Cardinals shared the MAC regular season championship the following year.

 Since Sallee took over the program, the Cardinals have reached the postseason eight times.
 In addition, he has coached thirty-six all-conference selections, three conference freshman players of the year, three conference defensive players of the year, two conference players of the year, and one Associated Press All-American Selection.